elk-audio/elk-docs/documents/getting_started_with_development_kit.md

    ![OpenStageControl_LaunchScreen](illustrations/OpenStageControl_LaunchScreen.png)

-   3. Click Start, and subsequently 'Browse...', to navigate to the path where the "JX10 ELK Controller.json" is available.
+   3. Click Start, and subsequently 'Browse...', to navigate to the path where "mda_jx10_vst3_open_stage_control_gui.json" is available.
    4. You will now see the below GUI for controlling the jx10 synthesizer:

 ![OpenStageControl_with_jx10](illustrations/OpenStageControl_with_jx10.png)